ml6team/fondant-cc-demo/examples/pipelines/starcoder/components/load_from_hub_stack/README.md

-## Load from hub
+## Load code dataset from hub

-This component loads the "stack" dataset from a remote location on the huggingface hub.
+This component loads a code dataset from a remote location on the Hugging Face hub.